Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Introduction

-\cite{choo2006who} proposed an approach to estimate the aggregate matching surplus using an equilibrium transferable utility model of marriage where agents have unobserved and heterogenous taste for partners of known types.
+\cite{choo2006who} proposed an approach to estimate the aggregate matching surplus using an equilibrium transferable utility model of marriage where agents have unobserved and heterogeneous taste for partners of known types.
 Using only aggregate data, their approach rationalizes a matching function where preference parameters are primitives of the behavioral model.
 Unlike some matching markets where preference data may be directly collected, it is not immediately clear how data on final matches could be used to identify preferences.
-The approach borrows many ideas from the structural IO literature where estimating model primitives from equilibrium models using limited aggregate data is a norm.
-These identified primitives are important inputs when considering counterfactual experiments such as how the distribution of marriage responds to exogenous demographic shocks or government intervention. \cite{ChiapporiSalanieWeiss2017} and \cite{galichon2012}, among others build on this and relax some of the assumptions in the \cite{choo2006who} model.
+The approach borrows many ideas from the structural industrial organization literature where estimating model primitives from equilibrium models using limited aggregate data is a norm.
+These identified primitives are important inputs when considering counterfactual experiments such as how the distribution of marriage responds to exogenous demographic shocks or government interventions. \cite{dupuy2014personality}, \cite{ChiapporiSalanieWeiss2017} and \cite{galichon2012}, among others, build on this and relax some of the assumptions in the \cite{choo2006who} model.
+This paper unifies the themes in these papers and makes four contributions.